moisescastellano/diskdircrc-tcplugin/README.md

 A bit of history
 ----------------------
-I created first the standalone application for index files in 2002.
+I created first the **standalone application** for index files in 2002.
 Back then DiskDir and its list files were very useful for knowing and navigating what I had in CD-ROMs, as they are now for which is in external drives and others; however the former ones were more error-prone so I needed an integrity verification tool that happened to be perfectly integrable into Diskdir list files.

-Development of incremental backup application began in 2005, then was abandoned for a long (long) time, then finished in 2017.
+Development of **incremental backup application** began in 2005, then was abandoned for a long (long) time, then finished in 2017.

-In 2021 I took in charge the adaptation to 64-bit Total Commander of abandoned Java Plugin (c) 2006-2007 Ken Handel, because I wanted to develop DiskDirCrc as a TC plugin and Java is my favourite language.
+In 2021 I took in charge the adaptation to 64-bit Total Commander of abandoned Java Plugin (c) 2006-2007 Ken Handel, because I wanted to develop **DiskDirCrc as a TC plugin** and Java is my favourite language.
 I was on the verge of abandoning it but Ghisler (author of TC) stepped in to help (see https://www.ghisler.ch/board/viewtopic.php?t=75726).
 From there, development of DiskDirCrc plugin itself took just a couple hours.

 Contact
 ----------------------
-Author: Moises Castellano 2021

 If you have any comment, suggestion or problem regarding this java plugin, you contact me at:
  - email: moises.castellano (at) gmail.com